 - Subscription processing Options: This is the Schedule chosen.

-Let me show you the folder we will use for this Subscription.
+Let me show you the folder we will use for this SSRS Subscription.
 Remember, it should be on Network (Shared Folder).
 And the User name and Password you will provide in the Subscription must have access to this folder.

-Next, we are selecting the render Format as PDF.
+Next, we select the render Format as PDF.
 The screenshot below shows you the list of available render options.

-Lastly, we have to schedule the time – when we want the Report to save in the given path?.
+Lastly, we have to schedule the time to save the report in the given path.
 For this, please click on the Select Schedule button.

-Once you click on the Select Schedule button, the report manager will navigate you to a new page.
+Once you click the Select Schedule button, the report manager will navigate you to a new page.
 You can use this page to schedule your subscriptions in SSRS.

 - Schedule Details: Use this section to schedule the report subscription Hourly, Daily, Weekly, Monthly, or Once in a lifetime.
 Don’t forget to mention the start time.

 - Start Date: Please specify when you want to start the Report subscription.

 - Stop this Schedule on: When you want to stop this subscription.

 Let me provide the User name and password to access the report folder.

 From the below screenshot, you can see that it is running successfully.

 After a successful run, it will save the Report in PDF format.
 From the below, you can see the PDF that was generated by the Subscription.

 Let me open PDF to check whether it is correct or not.

-Before we start configuring the SSRS Email subscription, we have to configure the SMTP setting in SQL Configuration Manager.
+Before configuring the SSRS Email subscription, we have to configure the SMTP setting in SQL Configuration Manager.
 And to do this, navigate to the Email Settings tab and provide the Sender Address and SMTP server name.
 For now, we are entering the dummy details.